in Maths, Shaders, Tutorial, Unity

 The approach described in this tutorial is based on the solution presented at GDC 2011 by Colin Barré-Brisebois and Marc Bouchard in a talk called Approximating Translucency for a Fast, Cheap and Convincing Subsurface Scattering Look.
 Their solution is integrated into the Frostbite 2 engine, which was used for DICE’s Battlefield 3.
 While not being physically accurate, the approach presented by Colin and Marc produces very believable results at a very small cost.

 The idea behind their solution is very simple.
 In opaque materials, the light contribution comes directly from the light source.
-Vertices that are inclined more than 90 degrees in respects to the direction of the light, L, receive no light (bottom, left).
-According to the model proposed in the presentation, translucent materials have an additional light contribution which is related to -L. Geometrically, -L can be seen as if some of the light actually passed through the material and made it to the other side (bottom, right).
+Vertices that are inclined more than 90 degrees in respects to the direction of the light, , receive no light (bottom, left).
+According to the model proposed in the presentation, translucent materials have an additional light contribution which is related to .
+Geometrically, can be seen as if some of the light actually passed through the material and made it to the other side (bottom, right).

 Each light now accounts for two, distinct reflectances contributions: the front and back illuminations.
 Since we want our materials to be as realistic as possible, we will use Unity’s Standard PBR lighting models for the front illumination.
-What we need is to find a way to describe the contribution from -L, and render it in a way that somehow simulates the diffusion process which might have occurred inside the material.
+What we need is to find a way to describe the contribution from , and render it in a way that somehow simulates the diffusion process which might have occurred inside the material.

-⭐ Suggested Unity Assets ⭐
+⭐ Recommended Unity Assets

-Unity is free, but you can upgrade to Unity Pro or Unity Plus subscriptions plans to get more functionality and training resources to power up your projects.
+Unity is free, but you can upgrade to Unity Pro or Unity Plus subscription plans to get more functionalities and training resources for your games.

 Back Translucency